unode/polypomo/README.md

 If you wish to permanently change the default times start polypomo with `--worktime seconds` and `--breaktime seconds`.

+There isn't much else in terms of configuration but if the syntax above is confusing please refer to the [polybar configuration wiki page](https://github.com/polybar/polybar/wiki/Configuration).

+### Limitations

+polypomo is designed to work as a single widget in your polybar.
+Running multiple polypomo instances is not a supported configuration [but some workarounds are possible](https://github.com/unode/polypomo/issues/3#issuecomment-781288256).

 ### Fonts

 In order to display the icons as shown in the screenshots below,